 Good morning and happy Friday!
 I’ve been sick all week, so things have been pretty uneventful around here.
 I’m looking forward to the weekend of course, but I’m mainly looking forward to feeling like myself again soon.
 I should mention though, one the highlights of this week has been the incredible comments and support you left in response to this post the other day.
 So, thank you!

 Today, I wanted to chat about something a little bit different; hair problems.
 Looking back, it’s been a while since my last hair or beauty post.
 Whoops!
 Anyhow, I’m not sure if I mentioned this here, but back in October, I moved into a new house.
 The new house is only about 15 minutes away from the old one, but it’s in a different town.
-One thing I quickly learned is that different towns have different types of water.
+One thing I quickly learned is that different towns have different types of water which I had no idea about!
+Before I moved I had no idea about hard or soft water, what the best water descalers are, or how different hair types react to them – now I do!

 As you probably already know, water has a huge impact on the condition of your hair and skin.
 It was probably only a day or two after moving that I noticed something was up with my hair.